matrix-io/matrix-creator-android-things/README.md

 ```
 on your adb logcat will obtain sensors status and everloop leds will be animated.

-(OPTIONAL) Contribute or build xc3sprog programer code
+(OPTIONAL) Contribute or build xc3sprog programer (cli executable)
 ------------------------------------------------------

-For build the lastest FPGA programmer you need NDK and run:
+For build last stable FPGA programmer you need NDK and run:

 ```bash
     ./scripts/build_xc3sprog.sh